ionic-team/stencil-site/src/docs/components/styling.md

 }
 ```

 With Shadow DOM enabled, elements within the shadow root are scoped, and styles outside of the component do not apply.
-Essentially with Shadow DOM css selector can be simplified, and the above example could be:
+As a result, CSS selectors inside the component can be simplified, and the above example could be:

 ```css
 div {